Kim Kardashian Reflects On Past Insecurities With Met Gala Throwback Photos

 Kim Kardashian has come a long way since her first Met Gala appearance.
 The reality star took to Instagram on Monday evening to share a timeline of Met Gala photos throughout the years.
 With each one, she opened up about her thoughts and feelings at the time, some of which were insecure moments in her life.
 The throwback photos led up to this year’s biggest night for fashion — the 2019 Met Gala at the Metropolitan Museum of Art in New York City.

 The KKW Beauty founder began her Instagram Stories timeline with 2013, the first year she attended the Met Gala.
-At the time, Kim was her now-husband Kanye West’s plus one and pregnant with their first child North West.
+At the time, Kim was her now-husband Kanye West’s plus-one and pregnant with their first child North West.
 She explained in the post that she was “so nervous” to join West at the event.

 “I didn’t know anyone and I’m sure no one wanted me there,” she said.
 “I did my own lipstick and the color is so off.
 I went home and cried after of insecurity but this is one of my fave looks now.”